spectre-app/www/content/policy/privacy.md

 possible.
 To that end, Spectre was designed with the ability to take action should the app crash for any reason.

-When the app crashes, the software will make a best-effort attempt to write to disk some information that will assist in determining the cause of the crash.
+When the app crashes, the software can make a best-effort attempt to write to disk some information that will assist in determining the cause of the crash.
 This information is commonly referred to as a "crash report".